ckwatt11/cli-weather-app/README.md

     zh_tw - Chinese Traditional
     zu - Zulu

-It is important to note that not all cities have different names in different languages.
+It is important to note that not all cities have different names in different languages, and certain cities do not have weather data available (in which case, the app returns a 404 error).